cxcollie/cxcollie.github.io/_posts/2017-05-09-reactive-programming.md

 Most of the applications transferred to reactive programming may be using observer pattern before, for which the message-driven model perfectly fits.
 In message-driven model, there can be combination of event-driven and actor-based.
 <br><br>
 Event-driven can be used to handle the sequential order of operations.
 An imperative style will implement it with callbacks, which makes caller wait for the come-back of the calling function.
-Another potential problem of event-driven is callback-hell<sup>[4]</sup>, where the recipients of messages are anonymous callbacks instead of addressable recipients<sup>[1]</sup>.
+Another potential problem of event-driven is <a href="http://callbackhell.com/">callback-hell</a><sup>[4]</sup>, where the recipients of messages are anonymous callbacks instead of <a href="https://blog.redelastic.com/what-is-reactive-programming-bc9fa7f4a7fc">addressable recipients</a><sup>[1]</sup>.
 So the [actor model]({{site.url}}/blog/2017/04/05/Ringpop-protocol-in-Uber#am) is necessary.
 <br><br>
 For Reactive programming, there are some tools to use, like Rx (Reactive extension, and [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) is an excellent tutorial for RxJS) and Akka (a toolkit for building applications using the Actor pattern in Scala or Java).